-All rental fees and charges are outlined in the RECREATION & CULTURAL SERVICES FEES AND CHARGES BYLAW NO. 9609, Schedule H.
+All rental fees and charges are outlined in the ACTIVE LIVING & CULTURE FEES AND CHARGES BYLAW NO. 9609, Schedule H.

 - a) Eligible renters seeking relief from KCT fees and charges are encouraged to consider applying for an Art, Culture & Heritage Project Grant to cover the rental fees.
-Guidelines are posted www.kelowna.ca/culture. - b) New eligibility rules, policies and rates are effective for any rentals occurring after January 1, 2013.
+Guidelines are posted www.kelowna.ca/culture. - b) New eligibility rules, policies and rates are effective for any rentals occurring after January 1, 2018.
 Arrangements for rentals already in place on that date will be honoured. - c) Basic rent a basic rate is applicable for both performance and rehearsal bookings.
-Rates are in three categories: - Commercial is the base rate - Category A is 50% of the base rate - Category B is 70% of the base rate - d) Rental Cap Effective January 1, 2013, a rental rate cap will be applied.
-The rental cap limits the maximum rent payable for performance days in the main auditorium.
-It is calculated as the greater of: - the listed fee in the Fees & Charges Bylaw; or - 10% of gross ticket sales revenues capped at 2.5 x the listed Commercial Rate.

-Sample calculation for an event with a listed rental rate of \$1,450.00, a ticket price of \$100.00 and 840 tickets sold:

-10% of $(840 \times 100.00) = \$8,400.00$ full rent capped at 2.5 x \$1,450.00 = \$3,625 which is greater than basic rent of \$1,450.00 - \$3,625 is the rent payable.

-- e) Additional Rental Hours charged per hour at 5% of the listed rate and covers additional utilities, volunteer hours and other charges relating to modifying the rental schedule but excluding fees for items identified as having an additional charge i.e. janitorial. - f) Box office and ticketing KCT does not offer this service currently and it is up to the renter to make independent arrangements for box office and ticketing services.
+Rates are in three categories: - Commercial is the base rate - Category A is 50% of the base rate - Category B is 70% of the base rate - d) Rental cap limits the maximum rent payable for performance days in the main auditorium.
+It is calculated as the greater of: - the listed fee in the Fees & Charges Bylaw; or - 10% of gross ticket sales revenues capped at 2.5 x the listed Rate for the category.
+Sample calculation for an event with a listed rental rate of \$1,450.00, a ticket price of \$100.00 and 840 tickets sold: 10% of $(840 \times $100.00) = $8,400.00$ full rent capped at $2.5 \times $1,450.00 = $3,625$ which is greater than basic rent of \$1,450.00.
+The rent payable \$3,625 - e) Additional Rental Hours charged per hour at 5% of the listed rate and covers additional utilities, volunteer hours and other charges relating to modifying the rental schedule but excluding fees for items identified as having an additional charge i.e. janitorial. - f) Box office and ticketing KCT does not offer this service currently and it is up to the renter to make independent arrangements for box office and ticketing services.
 Renters using approved ticket sellers (such as Ticketmaster or Select Your Tickets) may be charged a deposit of 25% of the gross estimated rental fee.
-Renters selling their own tickets or using a different ticket seller will be required to pay a rental deposit of \$2,000.00 to confirm the reservation.
+Renters selling their own tickets or using a different ticket seller may be required to pay a rental deposit of \$2,000.00 to confirm the reservation.
 KCT reserves the right to receive six tickets for each performance to be used for the theatre's volunteer recognition program. - g) Technical services a block of Tech time is included in each rental and additional time is charged to the renter.
 See section 4.1.2. below. - h) Merchandising fees as noted in section 4.1.5. below. - i) Front of House services a block of time is included in each rental and additional time is charged to the renter.
-See section 4.1.4. below. - j) Artist and composer royalties all renters are responsible for ensuring that all applicable artist and composer fees and royalties, including SOCAN, are paid to the appropriate agencies.
+See section 4.1.4. below. - j) Artist and composer royalties all renters are responsible for ensuring that all applicable artist and composer fees and royalties, including SOCAN and ReSound, are paid to the appropriate agencies.
 KCT will invoice renters for these fees and royalties if necessary, and the fees and royalties will be payable along with other fees and charges.